Posted on April 23rd, 2009

 The other interesting indirect impact is servers.
 Oracle is not a company you think of as a server company, unless you were paying attention last fall.
 That product’s built on HP technology and hardware.
 Oracle now has an opportunity to own the entire concept, from hardware to OS to database.
 This has to be attractive to Larry Ellison, who is a big fan of Steve Jobs and the Apple integration of hardware and software.
 I expect to see database and data warehouse appliances built on Sun’s hardware within a year or two.

-I’d be happy to see another competitor in the market.
+I’d be pretty happy to see another competitor in the market.
 Right now, if you want the support that should come with a top tier server provider, you’ve got IBM and HP with Dell as a reasonable third choice.
-As a purchaser, I’m always happy with more options.
+As a purchaser, I’m always happy with more choices.
 I’m thus rooting for a Sun resurgence, without any sappy puns about rising.

 Posted on April 10th, 2009